so-sc/sosc-website/src/contents/events/design-101/index.md

 feedback_link:
 ---
 ## Design 101
-Come join us in the exploration of the vast and creative domain of design.
+Come join us in the exploration of the vast and creative domain of Design.
 We are excited and thrilled to announce our very first workshop for this academic year - Design 101, conducted by the Mozilla Club of Sahyadri.
-Experience learning with hands-on experience while keeping the spark of inquisitiveness in you alive
+Experience learning with hands-on experience while keeping the spark of inquisitiveness in you alive.
 ### Time: 12:30 PM IST

 ## Topics Covered